-Pointer to a 16-byte field aligned on an 8-byte boundary.
+Pointer to a 16-byte field.
 ARM will store a 16-byte value.
-There are no requirements on the value it is set to, except that it must be possible to pass it on other calls, such as arm_start_transaction(), without the application needing to do any error checking.
+There are no requirements on the value it is set to, except that it must be possible to pass it on other calls, such as arm start transaction(), without the application needing to do any error checking.

-tran_name Pointer to a null-terminated string containing the name of the transaction.
+tran name Pointer to a null-terminated string containing the name of the transaction.
 Each transaction registered by an application must have a unique name.
 The maximum length of the string is 128 characters, including the termination character.
-It serves no purpose and is illegal to make this call if the pointer is null or the string is blank.
+It serves no purpose and is illegal to make this call if the pointer is null.
+The name should not contain trailing blank characters or consist of only blank characters.